joeferner/node-persist/README.md

 __Arguments__

  * connection - (Optional) The connection to use.
 If this is not specified a [using](#modelUsing) statement must be specified earlier.
- * callback(err, item) - Callback to be called after each row has been fetched. item is a model instances.
+ * callback(err, item) - Callback to be called after each row has been fetched. item is a model instance.
  * doneCallback(err) - Callback called after all rows have been retrieved.

 __Example__